stanford-cs248/shading/README.md

 * You'll want to start by looking at `main()` in both `shader.vert` and `shader.frag`.
 This is the function that executes once per vertex or once per fragment.

 * Make sure you understand the difference between __uniform parameters__ to a shader, which are read-only variables that take on the same value for all invocations of a shader, and __varying values__ that assume different values for each invocation.
-Per-vertex input attributes are inputs to the vertex shader that have a unique value per vertex (such as position, normal, texcoord, etc.).
-The vertex's shader's outputs are interpolated by the rasterizer, and then the interpolated values are provided as inputs to the fragment shader when it is invoked for a specific surface point.
+Per-vertex input attributes (parameters declared with the `in` type qualifier) are inputs to the vertex shader that have a unique value per vertex (such as position, normal, texcoord, etc.).
+The vertex's shader's varying outputs (`out` type qualifier) are interpolated by the rasterizer, and then the interpolated values are provided as inputs (with the `in` qualifier) to the fragment shader when it is invoked for a specific surface point.
 Notice how the name of the vertex shader's output variables matches the name of the fragment shader's varying input variables.

-* The assignment starter code JIT compiles your GLSL vertex and fragment shaders on-the-fly when the `render` application starts running.
+* The assignment starter code "just-in-time" (JIT) compiles your GLSL vertex and fragment shaders on-the-fly when the `render` application starts running.
 Therefore, you won't know if the code successfully compiles until run time.
 If you see a black screen while rendering, it's likely because your GLSL shader failed to compile.  __Look to your console for error messages about a failed compile.__

-The client C++ code that talks to GL can be quite complicated.
-Luckily for this assignment, we have abstracted away the messy state-setting to a couple of relatively simple APIs in GLResourceManager and Shader classes that work for this particular assignment.
-Look at their header files as well as the example calls in the starter code to see how they can be used.
-For the adventurous, we encourage you to look at the implementations of these two classes to get a sense on how to use OpenGL in a C++ client, since extra-credit or final project extensions of this assignment likely need to delve deeper.
+The client C++ code that makes OpenGL library commands can be quite complicated.
+Luckily for this assignment, we have abstracted away the messy details of using the OpenGL libreary to a couple of relatively simple APIs in the `GLResourceManager` and `Shader` classes.
+You will need to look at their header files as well as the example calls in the starter code to see how they can be used.
+For the adventurous, we encourage you to look at the implementations of these two classes to get a sense on how to use OpenGL, since extra-credit or final project extensions of this assignment likely need to delve deeper.

 ### Part 1: Coordinate transform
 In the first part of this assignment you will enable interactive inspection of the scene by deriving the correct transformation matrix from world space to camera space.